AirshipCMS/Docs/Quickstart-Guide.md

 ## Next Steps

-### Junior Developers:
+### New Developers:
 boop. schema setup guide.

 ### Experienced Developers:
 Once you have familiarized yourself with the basic login/serve/launch development cycle, you can start building much more complex projects using the Airship API and XHR requests.
 Many Airship Developers utilize `gulp` or `npm` processes to create their own custom development workflows to generate templates, styles, and scripts in conjunction with content from the CMS.
-Airship CMS is also compatible with javascript frameworks such as [React](https://facebook.github.io/react/), [Angular](https://angular.io/), and [Angular 1.x](https://angularjs.org/).
+Airship can also function as a javascript cms in conjunction with frameworks such as [React](https://facebook.github.io/react/), [Angular](https://angular.io/), and [Angular 1.x](https://angularjs.org/), so you can build project components or entire sites that use client-side rendering instead of classically-rendered templating.
+Study the [Airship API](https://airshipcms.io/documentation/view/introduction-to-airship-api) and our [Open Source Demos & Boilerplates](https://airshipcms.io/documentation/view/boilerplates-examples) for examples of how to set up a SPA Application on Airship to create a ---.